 To support operations, the core includes:

-Frozen specimens are stored in high-capacity, automated, freezers set at a temperature of 80°C below zero (with a total capacity to store approximately 70 million 1.4-mL cryovials) or in conventional upright freezers at a temperature of 80°C below zero and liquid nitrogen vapor-phase freezers.
+Frozen specimens are stored in high-capacity automated freezers at a temperature of 80 degrees Celsius below zero.
+They also can be stored in conventional upright freezers at a temperature of 80 degrees Celsius below zero and in liquid nitrogen vapor-phase freezers.
 BAP Core facilities have extensive capacity to store 1.4mL cryovials in robotically controlled freezers.